sbcgua/sap-nw-abap-vagrant/README.md

 ### SSL certificates

-As one of the late steps in the installation the script installs SSL certificates from `certificates` directory.
+SSL certificatesinstallation can be triggered by `/vagrant/scripts/install_addons.sh` or separate `/vagrant/scripts/addons/install_ssl_certificates.sh` scripts.
+It install the files from `certificates` directory.
 The repositiry contains certificates of github and gitlab.
-However, you can add more (in *.cer format) before running `vagrant up` for the first time.
+However, you can add more (in *.cer format) before running the script above.
 The script will install all the certificates that are in the folder.
-In order to initiate certificate script again later (if you don't want to install certificates manually via `STRUST`), login to ssh and run `/vagrant/scripts/post_install.sh`.
+In order to initiate certificate script again later (if you don't want to install certificates manually via `STRUST`), login to ssh and run `/vagrant/scripts/addons/install_ssl_certificates.sh`.

 ### Regards and references